 As a bonus, if you reserve online, you can also take advantage of current specials, including free use of the company’s movers.
 Clearing your home of clutter can make it easier when it’s time to pack for the move.

 It would help to consider how your new home is designed when planning for the future.
-A structure with elements of universal design already incorporated can make things much easier if mobility issues are a problem.
+A structure with elements of universal design already incorporated can make things much easier if mobility issues are problematic.

 The National Institute on Aging also points out that non-skid floors, a ramp at the entry, and handles on faucets and doors in place of knobs are all senior-friendly features.